-According to the facility’s website, the staff includes medical personnel, master’s-level clinicians, licensed social workers, therapists, and case managers.
+According to the facility’s website, the staff includes medical personnel, master’s level clinicians, licensed social workers, therapists, and case managers.

 ACCOMMODATIONS & AMENITIES

-According to the center’s website, the program provides homelike accommodations to residential clients.
+Home of New Vision's website notes the program provides homelike accommodations to residential clients.
 All housing is gender-specific, and clients must abide by the center’s strict rules for the duration of their stay.
 Residents are responsible for making their beds and keeping their rooms clean, as well as completing household chores.

 WHAT ALUMNI SAY

-The handful of alumni reviews submitted to Rehabs.com are mixed.
 One anonymous survey respondent left a lengthy review that highlighted subpar living conditions, as well as billing issues.
 “The house leaked, it was dirty, and it was falling apart,” they wrote.
 Another anonymous alum described their stay as “the worst experience” they ever had due to staff that appeared to be “on a power trip.”